dctech/speaking/README.md

 ## Organizers

 Reach out to the speakers whose talks interest you!

+## Community

+Feel free to suggest a talk your meetup would like to hear!
+To request a talk idea, please [fill out an issue](https://github.com/dctech/speaking/issues/new?request.md) with the information about the talk you'd like to hear.

 ### Participating Meetups